Henry Perrine Baldwin: Family and legacy

-In 1913 the Old Maui High School was built on the Mahakuapoka plantation land.
+In 1913 the Old Maui High School was built on the Hamakuapoko plantation land.

 Henry Perrine Baldwin High School was named for him in Wailuku, Hawaii in 1934.

 The former superintendent's residence of a Hawaiian Commercial & Sugar Company sugar mill in Puʻunēnē is now the Alexander & Baldwin Sugar Museum.
-A Baldwin park is near the mill.
+H.A.
+Baldwin Beach Park is located on the north shore of Maui between Spreckelsville and Paia.

 In 1916 another new Makawao Union Church was built of concrete with stone veneer and is called the "Henry Perrine Baldwin Memorial Church".
 Many Baldwin family members are buried in the Makawao Cemetery near him.

 William Hyde Rice (son of William Harrison Rice and father of Harold W. Rice who married Charlotte Baldwin) and Henry Alexander Baldwin were among the notable speakers.